xcp-ng/xcp-ng-org/docs/develprocess.md

     * Command to downgrade in case of issues.
     * What to test.
     * Is a reboot required...
-  * For better visibility of the update candidate, also create a github issue, such as <https://github.com/xcp-ng/xcp/issues/154>.
+  * For better visibility of the update candidate, also create a GitHub issue, such as <https://github.com/xcp-ng/xcp/issues/154>.
 Add it to the [team board](https://github.com/orgs/xcp-ng/projects/2) in column "Update candidate".

 ### Special case: new packages
 Importing new packages requires extra steps, described at [How to add new packages to XCP-ng](https://github.com/xcp-ng/xcp/wiki/How-to-add-new-packages-to-XCP-ng).